ZIMBABWE & Zambia: A Wet Season Photography Adventure

 We’ll enjoy a wonderful sunset river cruise on the Zambezi River, looking out for Half-collared Kingfisher, African Finfoot, African Skimmer, Rock Pratincole, Water Thick-knees, White-crowned Lapwing, and elephants swimming across the river!

 We’ll observe enormous Nile crocodiles basking on the banks and pods of hippos wallowing in the shallows.

-We’ll settle in for two full days/nights in the luxurious Toka Leya camp, exploring the area with several activities planned.
+We’ll settle in for three full days/nights in the luxurious Toka Leya camp, exploring the area with several activities planned.

 Victoria Falls – one of the Seven Natural Wonders of the World – is known locally as Mosi-oa-Tunya, “the Smoke that Thunders.”
 This fitting name reflects the plumes of spray that are visible for some distance, caused by the cascading waters of the Zambezi River.
 This area showcases spectacular scenic beauty, from thundering falls to picturesque flowing waters lined by lush vegetation.
 Wildlife shows abundantly while boating on the river, or enjoying game drives in the Mosi-oa-Tunya National Park upstream from the falls.

 The Mosi-oa-Tunya National Park encompasses mopane and Zambian teak woodlands, and thick riverine forest of palm trees along the banks of the Zambezi River.
 The park is home to many birds including Black-collared Barbet, Southern Black Tit, Collared Palm Thrush, Arrow-marked Babbler, Golden-tailed Woodpecker, Broad-billed Roller, Black Cuckoo-Shrike and Jacobin Cuckoo.
 Mammals include elephant, southern giraffe, greater kudu, common zebra, buffalo, sable antelope, and impala.